* This is the Professional Version. *

 Rapid bone loss occurs during the first 2 yr after estrogen begins to decrease.
 After this period of rapid bone loss, the age-related rate of bone loss in women is similar to that in men.

-Primary ovarian insufficiency (premature ovarian failure—see Premature Ovarian Insufficiency or Failure) is cessation of menses due to noniatrogenic ovarian failure before age 40.
+Premature ovarian failure (primary ovarian insufficiency) is cessation of menses due to noniatrogenic ovarian failure before age 40.
 Contributory factors are thought to be primarily genetic.

 Changes in the menstrual cycle usually begin during a woman’s 40s, with variation in cycle length.
-Persistent changes of ≥ 7 days defines early perimenopause.
-Skipping an entire month (ie, cycle length of 60 days) defines late perimenopause.
+A persistent difference in consecutive menstrual cycle length of ≥ 7 days defines early menopausal transition.
+Skipping ≥ 2 cycles defines late menopausal transition.

 FSH levels may be measured, but this test is rarely necessary except perhaps in women who have had a hysterectomy and in women who are younger than the usual age of menopause.
 Consistently elevated levels confirm menopause.